All PIs, DEOs, Administrators, Research Administrators, Accountants.

 Each year, the College of Liberal Arts and Sciences receives a significant portion of the indirect cost returns (ICR; also referred to as F&A) generated by its faculty’s grant expenditures as part of its General Fund budget.
 All of this amount, and typically more, is deployed by the College for research-related expenses such as startup packages, cost shares, bridge funds, renovations, shop subsidies, and its Grant Support Office.

-Departments should follow these guidelines in utilizing these funds:
+Departments should follow these guidelines in utilizing ICR funds:

 - Funds must support further research, scholarship, and creative activity.

-- Principal investigators whose grants and contracts generated the F&A recoveries, or an appropriate research board or executive committee, should be consulted in preparing the distribution plan.
+- Principal investigators whose grants and contracts generated the F&A recoveries, or an appropriate research board or executive committee, may be consulted in preparing the distribution plan.

 - Good examples of fund usage include: start-up support; seed grants; offset of existing departmental budgets in the support of funded research projects; shared equipment purchases, including repairs and the purchase of service contracts; support for publication fees or faculty travel to conferences; grant and contract proposal preparation; building maintenance; and salaries and fringe for shared research staff.